Characterization of threshold functions: state of the art, some new contributions and open problems: Conclusion

 \section{Conclusion}

 This paper looks at the characterization of threshold functions within the class of switching functions.
 We have tried to gather results and efforts that have taken place in different areas of study.
 The new results presented in this paper have been exposed in the simple game terminology since some significant advances have been held in this area in the last two decades.
-To study the main problem we have restricted ourselves to the class of regular functions since non-regular functions are swap summable and therefore not threshold functions.
+To study the main problem we have restricted ourselves to the class of complete games since non-complete games are not swap-robust and therefore not weighted.

-For regular functions the test of asummability can be computationally relaxed to invariant asummability.
-The strongest condition for invariant asummability, $2$-invariant asummability, is conclusive for deciding if a given regular function is a threshold function if the regular function has either a unique coalitional type of shift-minimal winning true vectors or two types of components---two equivalence classes---.
-Larger values for the number of shift-minimal winning true vectors or for the number of equivalence classes show that the tests of asummability and invariant asummability are complementary.
-We have found some conspicuous examples of non-threshold functions being $k$-asummable (or $k'$-invariant asummable for some $k' \geq k$) but $k+1$-summable (or $k'+1$-invariant summable).
+For complete games the test of trade robustness can be computationally relaxed to invariant trade robustness.
+The strongest condition for invariant trade robustness, $2$-invariant trade robustness, is conclusive for deciding if a given complete game is weighted if the complete game has either a unique coalitional type of shift-minimal winning coalitions or two types of equivalent voters.
+Larger values for the number of shift-minimal winning coalitions or for the number of equivalence classes show that the tests of trade robustness and invariant trade robustness are complementary.
+We have found some conspicuous examples of non-weighted games being $k$-trade robust (or $k'$-invariant trade robust for some $k' \geq k$) but not $k+1$-trade robust (or not $k'+1$-invariant trade robust).
 We have incorporated a number of open questions in hopes of others taking up the challenges that we have left where over.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The research of the first author is partially supported by Grant MTM2015-66818-P from the Spanish Economy and Competitiveness Ministry.
+This research was partially supported by funds from the Spanish Ministry of Economy and Competitiveness (MINECO) and from the European Union (FEDER funds) under grant MTM2015-66818-P (MINECO/FEDER).